What my training says about how I work ...

 Please be aware, I won't provide you with a mental health diagnosis, offer advice or suggest specific behavioural changes for you.

 You might spend a while thinking about therapy before starting; it is an important and sometimes difficult decision.
-You could be worried about committing to it, or you might be uncertain if therapy can help; you could phone me on 07904 540890 or email me to discuss that.
+You could be worried about committing to it, or you might be uncertain if therapy can help; you can email me to discuss that.
 Or you might be considering if I am the right therapist for you; About Me tells you a bit more about me.